IrynaS1/rsschool-cv/cv.md

 ***Hardskills:***
 1. *I have a basic knowledge in:*
-JavaScript,
+* JavaScript,
-HTML,
+* HTML,
-CSS.
+* CSS.
 2. *I can work with:*
-Postman,
+* Postman,
-Git (GitBash, GitHub),
+* Git (GitBash, GitHub),
-Jira,
+* Jira,
-TestRail.
+* TestRail.
 3. *I know the theory of testing well (types and levels of testing).*
 4. *I can write check-lists, test cases, test plans and bug reports.*
-5. *I understand Test Design Technics such as* Equivalence Class Testing,
+5. *I understand Test Design Technics such as*
+* Equivalence Class Testing,
-Boundary Value Testing,
+* Boundary Value Testing,
-Decision Table Testing,
+* Decision Table Testing,
-State-Transition Testing,
+* State-Transition Testing,
-Pairwise testing.
+* Pairwise testing.
 6. *I can write a simple SQL requests and a simple autotests in Selenium.*

 ***Education***
 I have a higher education.
 I graduated from the Faculty of Economics and Management of the Belarussian Trade and Economic University of Consumer Cooperatives.
-A specialize courses about Testing of software
+A specialize courses about Testing of software:
 * in BELHARD Academy,
 * course of QA Engineer by Vadim Ksendzov,
 * course 'Bacic knowledge of JavaScript' by Bogdan Staschuk.